 But the question is stranger than it sounds: Nobody actually only talks about Jesus, all aspects of Jesus, and nothing else.

 Your practical service to the world may lie in being a truck driver, a school teacher, or a computer technician.
-You may need to write vehicle logbooks, report cards, or job cards without the word “Jesus” on them.
-Marriage counsellors will talk more of communication and the right attitude towards one particular human than about the life of Jesus.
+You may need to write vehicle log books, report cards, or job cards without the word “Jesus” on them.
+Marriage counselors will talk more about communication and the right attitude towards one particular human than about the life of Jesus.

 As such, if I preach feminism (equality between men and women, freedom from male oppression), I only need to show the world that the freedom and equality I preach is from God.
-If it is, then promoting this is being salt and light.
+If it is, then promoting this is living as the salt and the light for the world.
 It is bringing the truth and love of God to a broken world.
 Christians close to me may tell me God is calling me to other things (too?), but as for the rest:

 Rom 14:4 Who are you to judge someone else’s servant?
 To their own master, servants stand or fall.